Hussein-Mazaar/Customers-Segmentation/README.md

 - **max_iter:** sets the number of maximum iterations for each initialization of the k-means algorithm.
 ## Choosing the Appropriate Number of Clusters
+Ttwo methods that are commonly used to evaluate the appropriate number of clusters:
+- The elbow method
+- The silhouette coefficient

 The number of segments is very challenging in K-means algorithm.
 The easiest way is the elbow method.
-I did a loop and run the K-Means algorithm from 1 to 11 clusters.
-Then, we can plot model results for this range of values and select the elbow of the curve as the number of clusters to use.
-The “elbow” of this graph is the point of inflection on the curve.
-We appended the inertia score or the Within-Cluster-Sum-of-Squares (WCSS), then plot a graph of inertia vs number of clusters. **WCSS** or inertia is the sum of squares of the distances of each data point in all clusters to their respective centroids.
+When you plot SSE as a function of the number of clusters, notice that SSE continues to decrease as you increase k.
+As more centroids are added, the distance from each point to its closest centroid will decrease.
+There’s a sweet spot where the SSE curve starts to bend known as the elbow point.
+The x-value of this point is thought to be a reasonable trade-off between error and number of clusters.
+![Elbow Method][identifier]

 To evaluate the performance of this model, we will use a metric called the silhouette score.
 This is a coefficient value that ranges from -1 to +1.
 A higher silhouette score is indicative of a better model.
 ```python